-I opted for the Moga Rebel, partially for availability as I made a spur-of-the-moment decision to buy a gamepad before a cross country flight at Target.
+I opted for the Moga Rebel, partially for availability as I made a spur-of-the-moment decision to buy a gamepad before a cross-country flight at Target.
 The Moga Rebel isn’t cheap, at $79.99 its nearly as expensive as a Nintendo DS, which makes even current generation game console controllers seem like a good buy at $50-$60.
-The Moga sports a micro USB port, used exclusively for charging its rechargeable battery.
+The Moga sports a micro USB port used exclusively for charging its rechargeable battery.
 While Moga doesn’t boast battery life, it certainly lasts longer than the iPhone and then some.

 The other key feature is a simple fold out clamp with rubberized that allows the control pad to grip anything from an iPhone 3g to and iPhone 6s tightly.
 It works great too, during a very turbulent return flight, even when I heard a few items fall, and I had to pause to grip my controller, my iPhone 6 never came loose.

-The pad is both lighter and wider than the Xbox 360 controller but I didn’t notice either until had the two side by side.
-The Moga Rebel feels “right”, an almost indefinable characteristic.
+The pad is both lighter and wider than the Xbox 360 controller, but I didn’t notice either until had the two side by side.
+The Moga Rebel feels “right,” an almost indefinable characteristic.
 Everyone who’s used generic gamepad can describe how “off” a controller can feel.
 Does it feel like an $80 controller?
 I’m not sure, but it certainly feels like a premium product.

 Emulators boasting gamepad support magically worked with the Moga Rebel.
-I ended up spending most of gaming in emulation, as one might suspect, particularly with PSP games.
-At 3x their original resolution, and on a infinitely better screen than the original PSP, the PSP games I played (Little Big Planet, Lumines) played like native apps, and perhaps maybe even better.
+I ended up spending most of the gaming in emulation, as one might suspect, particularly with PSP games.
+At 3x their original resolution, and on an infinitely better screen than the original PSP, the PSP games I played (Little Big Planet, Lumines) played like native apps, and perhaps maybe even better.
 I even took a break to play the GBA remake of Super Dodgeball and beat the game, and played a game of Tecmo Super Bowl (with a rom with updated rosters) for the Sega Genesis.